bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_3-Async-Redux/Objects/Understanding.md

 - Update state based on the dispatched action
 - Forward an action untouched
 - Dispatch multiple actions
-- Dispatch multiple actions
+-  Stop actions from being dispatched

 #### Answer:   (A)

-- Hints: A middleware function CAN do this(C).
+- Hints: (D)    A middleware function CAN do this(D).
 Just like redux-thunk will stop a function that's returned from an action creator so it doesn't break the reducer.
-- Hints: Middleware functions intercept actions before they are dispatched to a reducer.
+- Hints: (A)    Middleware functions intercept actions before they are dispatched to a reducer.
 That means that a middleware function is not going to update the state.
 Only the reducer can do that.

 ## Question 3